-At the time of the Baltimore ransomware attack, news reports said experts debated if the strain of ransomware involved in the Baltimore attack, Robbinhood, leveraged NSA hacking tool EternalBlue.
-While the Texas and Baltimore incidents received plenty of attention, other local governments are being hit, too.
+At the time of the Baltimore ransomware attack, experts debated if Robbinhood, the ransomware strain used in that attack, used NSA hacking tool EternalBlue.
+While the Texas and Baltimore incidents got plenty of attention, other local governments are being hit, too.

-Earlier this year, two locations in North Carolina suffered from cyber attacks.
+Cyber attackers also hit two places in North Carolina in 2019.
 The city of Greenville fell victim to the Robbinhood strain, and Orange County was hit for the third time in six years.
-Additionally, seven municipalities in Florida have suffered from ransomware attacks in the last year.
+Additionally, ransomware hit seven municipalities in Florida in 2019.

-As more details come out on all of these attacks, I think the real focus should be on what lessons can be learned from this.
+As more details come out on all these attacks the real focus should be on what lessons can be learned.
 Ask yourself a few questions.
 Are you doing enough to protect yourself from a cyber security standpoint?
 If not, what steps do you need to take to get there?
-In this blog, I’ll do my best to answer those.

 The Bottom Line

-EternalBlue is a critical vulnerability that isn’t being addressed by most organizations.
+Most organizations aren’t addressing the critical vulnerability EternalBlue.
 This is despite high publicity and a patch being available for over two years – a fact that the National Security Agency (NSA) is using to deflect criticism.

-Every single risk and vulnerability assessment I led in 2018 involved machines that were vulnerable to EternalBlue.
-My assessments were all done at the state and local government level, so it’s no surprise to me that we’re seeing a continuation of attacks on public sector targets.
+Every single risk and vulnerability assessment I led in the last few years has involved machines that were vulnerable to EternalBlue.
+These assessments were all done at the state and local government level, so it’s no surprise that we’re seeing a continuation of attacks on public sector targets.

 Why Aren’t Local Governments Protecting Themselves?

 If a city or state government doesn’t have properly patched systems or a vulnerability management program, it usually means they don’t have the money, the staff, or both.
-While that’s an easy concept to understand, implementing patches across an enterprise isn’t as simple.
+While that’s an easy concept to understand, implementing patches isn’t as simple.

 Finding the right balance between security and operations is tough.
-It’s a battle that information technology and cyber security professionals find themselves fighting all the time.
-For small governments especially, there is little budget for security.
+It’s a battle that IT and cyber security professionals find themselves fighting all the time.
+For small governments especially, there is little to no budget for security.
 This means the balance is usually skewed towards operations and keeping customers and citizens happy.
 This model works until there’s an incident, like the Baltimore cyber attack, or the Atlanta incident in 2018.

 Ransomware attacks are not going away.
-According to the 2019 Verizon Data Breach Investigation Report (DBIR), 24 percent of cyber attacks involve malware.
-And, there are a lot of other types of attacks going on, too.
+According to the 2020 Verizon Data Breach Investigation Report (DBIR), 17 percent of attacks involved malware, and 27 percent of malware incidents were ransomware.
+There are plenty of other attacks besides these, of course.

 How Can You Make Sure You’re Protected?